Outdoor workers can't escape the heat as temperatures soar toward 100

 At least they didn’t have to wear wool.

-Despite Wednesday being one of Wisconsin's hottest days in more than a decade, the UW-Madison marching band could still be found practicing outdoors, firmly sticking to its grueling seven-day-a-week pre-season schedule.
+Despite Wednesday being one of Wisconsin’s hottest days in more than a decade, the UW Marching Band could still be found practicing outdoors, firmly sticking to its grueling seven-day-a-week preseason schedule.

 For the practice, though, band members donned shorts and T-shirts — not their 40-pound wool performance uniforms.

-"With all that wool, it's good to get used to (the heat)," said Chandler Breene, a marching band member and UW-Madison student, during a water break.
+“With all that wool, it’s good to get used to (the heat),” UW-Madison student and marching band member Chandler Breene said during a water break.

-Temperatures hovered around 100 degrees in Madison on Wednesday, with the heat index topping 110, which accounts for the humidity.
-The heat is expected to continue through Thursday, with a projected high of 97.
+Temperatures approached 100 degrees in Madison on Wednesday, with the heat index topping 110, which accounts for the humidity.
+By 5:30 p.m. the National Weather Service said temperatures appeared to be leveling off, with the high for Madison at 97 degrees.
+The heat is expected to continue through Thursday, with another projected high of 97.
 The last time Madison reached 100 degrees was the summer of 2012.

 People are also reading…